Stable models of Lubin-Tate curves with level three: Introduction

 Our method of the calculation of the stable reduction is similar to that in \cite{CMp^3}.
 In \cite{CMp^3}, Coleman-McMurdy calculate the stable reduction of the modular curve $X_0(p^3)$ under the assumption $p \geq 13$.
 The calculation of the stable reductions in the modular curve setting is equivalent to that in the Lubin-Tate setting where $K=\mathbb{Q}_p$.
 As for the calculation of the stable reduction of the modular curve $X_1(p^n)$, it is given in \cite{DRmc} if $n=1$.

 We explain the contents of this paper.
 In Section \ref{prel}, we recall a definition of the connected Lubin-Tate curve, and study the action of a division algebra in a general setting.
-In Section \ref{cohLT}, we study cohomology of Lubin-Tate curves as representation of $\mathit{GL}_2(K)$.
-By this result, we can calculate the genus of some Lubin-Tate curve.
-In Section \ref{level2}, we construct a stable covering of the connected Lubin-Tate curve of level $K_1(\mathfrak{p}^2)$, which is used to study a covering of $\mathbf{X}_1(\mathfrak{p}^3)$.
+In Section \ref{cohLT}, we study the cohomology of Lubin-Tate curves as representation of $\mathrm{GL}_2(K)$ by purely local methods.
+By this result, we can calculate the genus of some Lubin-Tate curves.
+In Section \ref{level2}, we construct a stable covering of the connected Lubin-Tate curve with level $K_1(\mathfrak{p}^2)$, which is used to study a covering of $\mathbf{X}_1(\mathfrak{p}^3)$.